 The CookPerfect Comfort Bluetooth Food Thermometer is another entry into the "smart" instrument category.
-This new genre of cooking tools is aimed at simplifying some of the tasks that confront food preparers.
+This new genre of cooking tools is aimed at simplifying some of the tasks confronted during food preparation.
 The Comfort is designed to reduce the sensitivity of a thermometer to probe placement within the meat.
 This is accomplished by building several sensors into the probe, taking multiple readings of the internal temperature, and using the lowest value as the doneness indicator.
 The probe also has an ambient temperature sensor that detects the temperature inside the cooker.
 The internal and external sensors provide input to an algorithm that computes the estimated cooking time remaining.

 The thermometer comes with the Bluetooth sending unit and one probe.
 The probe cable is 39" (1m) long, a bit short for easy outdoor barbecue use.
 Two batteries and a small screwdriver to remove the back cover come in the box as well.
 Installing the batteries requires a bit of dexterity as the screws are tiny.